work-ed-cyber/network-troubleshooting/README.md

 <h2>Mastering Diagnostic Tools and Software</h2>
-Network professionals have tools like a doctor using a stethoscope or X-ray machine.
+Network professionals have tools like a doctor using a stethoscope or an X-ray machine.
 Some of the most essential include:

 <ul>
 	<li><h4><ins>Ping:</ins></h4></li>
 	<ul>
-		<li>Tests the reachability of a host and measures the roundtrip time for packets.
+		<li>Tests the reachability of a host and measures the round-trip time for packets.
 		</li>
 	</ul>
 	<li><h4><ins>Traceroute:</ins></h4></li>